 The Presidio in San Francisco is home to LucasFilm’s headquarters and the Letterman Digital Arts Center, created by George Lucas in partnership with the Presidio Trust.
 If your kid is a Star Wars fan, a visit to the area is well worth it.
 Snap a shot with the Yoda fountain outside.
 During regular weekday hours, you can also enter the lobby of LucasFilm to see a Darth Vader statue and other film memorabilia.
 The area is surrounded by a large park for outdoor playtime too.

 23. Take in the View from Twin Peaks

 The very best view of the city by the bay can be had from atop Twin Peaks – assuming the fog isn’t blocking the views.
 There are some short hiking trails to take so you can get views from lots of different angles.
 Just remember to pack a jacket, as it can be quite windy!

 24. Go on a Mission Mural Walk

 San Francisco’s Mission District is one of the most vibrant artistic centers of the city, with an amazing collection of murals dotting the urban landscape.
 Balmy Alley is the neighborhood’s most famous, but also consider a walking tour of others in the neighborhood like Clarion Alley and the recently-restored Carnaval Mural (complete tour of many of the offerings here).

 25. Tour the Sutro Baths & Land’s End

 The San Francisco Bay Area was once home to several seaside recreational areas and the Sutro Baths were some of the most famous.
-Now only ruins remain of this once family-friendly swimming establishment near Land’s End and the Cliff House.
+Now only ruins remain of this once family-friendly swimming establishment near Land’s End and the former Cliff House.
 Kids will enjoy exploring the ruins (careful with younger ones!) and learning about the baths’ rich history.